Phys-Brain/ActionPiece/README.md

 | VLA-Arena L2 | 29.45% |
 | VLA-Arena overall | 51.45% |

 LIBERO-Plus demonstrations are excluded from policy training.
-SimplerEnv reports the highest of five independent 24-episode repeats per task, macro-averaged over four tasks.
 VLA-Arena averages 11 task suites equally at each level and all 33 suite–level cells overall.
 The project page includes the full comparisons, with updated LingBot-VLA and Motus results.